malforge/malforge.github.io/README.md

 ## Getting Started

-**For Programmable Block Scripting:**
+**For Development:**
 I also maintain **MDK2 (Malware's Development Kit 2)** for any fully C# capable IDE (tested with Visual Studio, VSCode, and JetBrains Rider), which adds IntelliSense, templates, and automatic deployment to the game.
+It supports both **Programmable Block scripting** and **Mod development**.

 ➡️ [Available here](https://github.com/malforge/mdk2) if that sounds useful to you.

-**For Mod Development:**
-This site provides comprehensive API reference documentation to help you explore the available types, methods, and properties for creating Space Engineers mods.
+This site provides comprehensive API reference documentation to help you explore the available types, methods, and properties.

 ## Questions or Issues?